 - Light Sound Neurotherapy (LSN)

 - PTSD Treatment

-We have developed the program to address trauma brought on by both shocking, singular events like abduction and repeated patterns of traumatic experiences such as bullying or parental abuse.
-Our specialists are also trained in treating co-occurring disorders, and can successfully reduce the damage caused by trauma-related drug and alcohol abuse.
+We have developed the program to address trauma brought on by both shocking, singular events as well as repeated patterns of traumatic experiences.

 Trauma Recovery Treatment for Lasting Success

 We address the root causes of trauma, while simultaneously treating patients for the physical and psychological damage caused by drug and alcohol abuse.
 We will work with patients to identify the triggers of trauma response behavior and develop coping mechanisms so that they can finally have peace and rebuild their lives during their addiction recovery.
 Give yourself or your loved one the chance to move past the debilitating emotional pain and suffering of trauma with our mental health and trauma treatment.